-In my experience, it usually costs anywhere from $22-$26.
+In my experience, it usually costs anywhere from $35-$50.
 Note that I used to pay upwards of $40 one-way for a taxi ride going the same distance.
-Uber is definitely the better deal here!
+Uber isn’t any cheaper!

 Will drivers be upset with you for taking a short ride just off airport property?

 In my experience, yes.
 They will be.
-Especially now with the six-digit PIN system that requires Uber drivers to queue up just as taxi drivers do.
 Since it can sometimes be a very long wait for drivers to reach the designated pick up area, it should be totally understandable that they would be miffed to get paired up with a rider who only needs to go a couple miles.

 What about other services such as Uber Black or Uber Pool?
-What is the process / procedure for using these Uber services from San Diego airport?
+What is the process / procedure for using other Uber services from San Diego Airport?